dserbano/knowledge_technology_smartnet_1/README.md

 # ASSIGNMENT I

-Using CLIPS, create knowledge-base system for a problem of choice where rule-based knowledge represenation is suitable.
+Using CLIPS, create a knowledge-base system for a problem of choice where rule-based knowledge represenation is suitable.
 It has to support reasoning under uncertainty using a formal methodology:

 1) decide how to implement the uncertainty methodology into CLIPS
 2) create a CLIPS rule base to represent the problem's knowledge base and experiment by consult it into CLIPS in order to ensure that it properly functions